 Volunteering/Working at IDP

 The following is a description of the requirements for working or volunteering time in UCLA's IDP.
+At this time and until further notice, we are unable to take in volunteers due to the COVID-19 pandemic.

 Frequently Asked Questions